 A lot of people claim the classic 1:2 is too much water and honestly, it just comes down to preference.
 I’ve grown to like my quinoa to be more rice-like, which is why I prefer the 1:1.75!

-Beyond Water: get fancy and flavorful and try using broth instead of water!
+Get fancy and flavorful and try using chicken broth or vegetable broth instead of water!
 This will add a more savory element to your quinoa.
 You can even try and make our coconut quinoa by using full-fat coconut milk!
 Lastly, if you’re hoping for more of a sweet quinoa recipe, try milk or almond milk with a little bit of honey or maple syrup.

 Step 3: Boil, Reduce, Simmer